 - 4. POTENTIAL CONFLICTING USES: [Amended by Ordinance No. 2003-06, eff.
 7/30/03]. - a.
 Lands within the Columbian White-tailed Deer habitat area are zoned Primary Agriculture (PA-80).
 Generally, practices allowed within this zone are those that enhance the deer's habitat.
-White-tailed Deer often prefer to feed on pastureland, especially pastureland kept short by cattle grazing or by haying.
+White-tailed deer often prefer to feed on pastureland, especially pastureland kept short by cattle grazing or by haying.
 However, the deer also require brushy vegetation for hiding and thermal cover.
 Columbian white-tailed deer will often feed on open pasture lands and find cover in the thickly vegetated riparian areas. - b.
-Potential conflicting uses for Columbian White-tailed Deer include: 1) the removal of brushy, vital habitat for creating and improving pasture and agricultural lands, and 2) the draining, filling, and tilling of wetlands.
-The introduction of residential development and non-residential development such as surface mining into native riparian Columbian White-tailed Deer habitat could be a potential conflict, but considering current zoning and other circumstances, the conflict should be very limited.
+Potential conflicting uses for Columbian White-tailed deer include:

-- c.
-The intrusion of residential development will be limited somewhat by the 80 acre minimum lot size and other restrictions placed on farm and non-farm dwellings by the Zoning Ordinance.
+- 1) the removal of brushy, vital habitat for creating and improving pasture and agricultural lands, and 2) the draining, filling, and tilling of wetlands.
+The introduction of residential development and non-residential development such as surface mining into native riparian Columbian White-tailed deer habitat could be a potential conflict, but considering current zoning and other circumstances, the conflict should be very limited. - c.
+The intrusion of residential development will be limited somewhat by the 80-acre minimum lot size and other restrictions placed on farm and non-farm dwellings by the Zoning Ordinance.
 In addition, the threat of residential development is limited in habitat areas because much of these areas is unsuitable for residential construction.
 Much of the land in the area has standing water for parts of the year.
 Therefore, even if the number of 38 80-acre lots increased, there would be a very limited increase in residential development because many of the new lots would contain little or no land suitable for a construction site.
 Residential development will also be restricted by the limited availability of drinking water in the habitat areas.
 The County's zoning regulations requiring clustering of dwellings will further limit residential development. - d.
-Conflicts will also be reduced because of the County's Wetlands, Natural Area and Riparian Area Overlay Zones.
-The majority of the main White-tailed Deer habitat is in either the Riparian Overlay Zone or the Wetlands Overlay Zone The impact of these zones will be to substantially limit residential development in a manner that will protect the habitat for the White-tailed deer.
-In particular, each zone limits impact on the natural environment, including the removal of vegetation and filling or draining of wetlands. - e.
-The U.S. Fish and Wildlife Service has approved a recovery plan to restore the Columbian white-tailed deer distributed in suitable secure habitat throughout their former range in at least 4-5 viable sub-populations.
+In addition to Section 1190 Big Game Habitat Overlay Zone, conflicts will also be reduced because of the County's Natural Area and Riparian Corridor Overlay Zones.
+Some White-tailed deer habitat is in the Riparian Corridor Overlay Zone or the Natural Areas Overlay Zone.
+Wetlands outside of riparian and natural areas will have no local protection but will continue to be protected by DSL and Corps wetlands programs.
+The impact of these zones and programs will be to substantially limit residential development in a manner that will protect the habitat for the White-tailed deer.
+In particular, the Riparian Corridor Overlay Zone limits impact on the natural environment, including the removal of vegetation and filling or draining of wetlands within riparian corridors. - e.
+The U.S. Fish and Wildlife Service has approved a recovery plan to restore the Columbian white-tailed deer distributed in suitable secure habitat throughout their former range in at least 4-5 viable subpopulations.
 A plan to re-establish and/or maintain habitat for Columbian white-tailed deer is one adopted approach for bringing about this recovery.
 This approach includes protecting and enhancing habitat on off-refuge land and applies to the Clatskanie Flats, Wallace Island, and Crims Island areas of Columbia County.
-The recovery plan identifies the Magruder Ranch, the most western part of the Columbian white-tailed deer area in Columbia County, as one viable sub-population with suitable habitat that contains Columbian white-tailed deer.
-The recovery plan recognizes that the Wallace Island-Westport subpopulation in Columbia County is also viable, but states that additional measures to secure habitat are needed before the species can be considered recovered. - 5.
-ECONOMIC, SOCIAL, ENVIRONMENTAL, AND ENERGY CONSEQUENCES: [Amended by Ordinance No. 2003-06, eff.
-7/30/03].
+The recovery plan identifies the Magruder Ranch, the most western part of the Columbian white-tailed deer area in Columbia County, as one viable subpopulation with suitable habitat that contains Columbian white-tailed deer.
+The recovery plan recognizes that the Wallace Island-Westport subpopulation in Columbia County is also viable, but states that additional measures to secure habitat are needed before the species can be considered recovered.